AngelaFabregues/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 level

 inherited
-: Optional boolean property defaults to true
+: Optional boolean property.
+Defaults to true
-: Determines if the rule is applicable on exact match or can be applied if match is done on basis of nodeType inheritance
+: Determines if the rule is applicable on exact match or if it can be applied when the match is done on basis of nodeType inheritance

 includePropertyTypes
-: Applicable when index is enabled for fulltext indexing : For full text index defaults to include all types
-: String array of property types which should be indexed.
-The values can be one specified in [PropertyType Names][1]
+: Applicable when index is enabled for full-text indexing : For full text index, it defaults to include all types : String array of property types which should be indexed.
+The values can be specified in [PropertyType Names][1]

 <a name="index-node-name"></a>
 indexNodeName
 : `@since Oak 1.0.20, 1.2.5`
-: Default to false.
-If set to true then index would also be created for node name.
+: Defaults to false.
+If set to true, then the index is also created for the node name.
-  This would enable faster evaluation of queries involving constraints on Node name.
-For example
+  This enables a faster evaluation of queries involving constraints on the node name.
+Some examples are:
     * _select [jcr:path] from [nt:base] where NAME() = 'kite'_
     * _select [jcr:path] from [nt:base] where NAME() LIKE 'kite%'_
     * //kite